 Cynthia used 4 colours of acrylic on an 8″ x 10″ canvas, taking just over 4 hours she thinks, as she didn’t note the time down as she gets so engrossed with painting.
 She is amazed at how many skin tones can be achieved from a limited palette.
 Cynthia has captured Russell’s cheeky grin and the highlights in his eyes perfectly.

 Tracy was going to paint a traditional head and shoulders portrait but then Rocky the Frenchie appeared on Russell’s lap.
 Rocky was drawn in pencils as he’s the softest grey colour.
 Russell pops up in the background in watercolours.
 Tracy isn’t happy with Russell’s eyes, so may change them if she can work out why they don’t look right.

-Here is Fatmia’s finished pastel portrait of Floella, followed by the portrait Floella herself chose as her favourite, the top three chosen by the judges, the youngsters’ portraits and some from the wall.
+Here is Kemi’s portrait of Russell, followed by the portrait Russell chose himself as his favourite, the top three chosen by the judges, the best of the youngsters’ portraits and some from the wall.